 NEXT GENERATION ROBOTIC-ASSISTED TECHNOLOGY

-Saddleback Memorial is committed to being at the forefront of technology and providing patients with the best care and outcomes.
+Saddleback Medical Center is committed to being at the forefront of technology and providing patients with the best care and outcomes.
 With highly skilled surgeons trained in a number of minimally invasive robotic-assisted surgical procedures, we recently expanded our surgical capabilities with the addition of the new da Vinci Xi® Surgical System offering the newest and most advanced in robotic-assisted options to our patients.
 With the addition of the da Vinci Xi, surgeons are able to use a robotic-assisted approach in new ways and for more complex procedures, resulting in more patients benefiting from this breakthrough technology, which offers:

 - Less post-operative pain

 - Reduced blood loss and need for transfusions